This lesson is a System Admin's Guide to building Elementary Report Cards in support of Standards Based Grading.

 If so, then let’s say you chose “maximum” for the “Strand.”
 This means the student will receive a “5” since that was the maximum value across all of the minimum values for the standards in the strand.

 Need help getting started?
-Illuminate provides report card support such as e-learning trainings, regional workshops, and report card building services.
+DnA provides report card support such as e-learning trainings, regional workshops, and report card building services.
 View our flyer here to learn more.

 Continue building Field Groups and Fields as appropriate in support of Standards Based Gradebooks.
 Refer to Step 8 - Create Report Card Fields.